We sold our business. What do we do next?

 What happens if I drive under the influence of cannabis?

-The proposed Impaired Driving Offences Act responds to the impaired driving provisions in the federal government’s Bill C-46.
-It introduces provincial sanctions for drivers who fail oral fluid drug screening devices and for drivers who commit one of the new Criminal Code offences that will be created in Bill C-46.
+The Impaired Driving Offences Act responds to the impaired driving provisions in the federal government’s Bill C-46.
+It introduces provincial penalties for drivers who fail oral fluid drug screening devices and for drivers who commit one of the new Criminal Code offences that will be created in Bill C-46.
 The Impaired Driving Offences Act establishes tough provincial sanctions meant to prevent persons from …